 This is your chance to get control over your hijacked brain.
-Understanding this is crucial.

-You know you want to live.
-Otherwise you would not be in such torment.
-You just want the problems and symptoms to go away.
 Here is what you do to help yourself stay alive.
 You are forming a confidential coalition, an alliance.
-You choose people who you can trust and who fit the following criteria.
+You choose people who you can trust and who fit the following critieria.